Last Modified: July 2, 2020

 Choices on How We Send Your PHI to You.
 You have the right to ask that we send information to you to an alternate address or by alternate means (for example, e-mail instead of regular mail).
 We must agree to your request so long as we can easily provide it in the format you requested.

 To Receive and View Copies of Your PHI.
 In most cases, you have the right to look at or receive copies of your PHI.
 If we do not have your PHI but we know who does, we will tell you how to reach the entity that does have it.
 We will respond to you within 30 days after receiving your request, which must be in writing.
 In certain situations, we may deny your request with an explanation of our reasons for such denial and your rights to have the denial reviewed.
-If you request copies of your PHI, we may charge you $1.00 for each page, at our sole discretion.
 Instead of providing the PHI you requested, we may provide you with a summary or explanation of the PHI as long as you agree to that and to the cost in advance.

 List of the Disclosures We Have Made.
 You have the right to get a list of instances in which we have disclosed your PHI.
-The list will not include uses or disclosures made for treatment, payment, or health care operations, directly to you, to your family, or in our facility directory, or pursuant to a valid authorization.
-The list also will not include uses and disclosures made for national security purposes, to corrections or law enforcement personnel, or before April 1st, 2003.
+The list will not include uses or disclosures made for treatment, payment, or health care operations, directly to you, to your family or pursuant to a valid authorization.
 We will respond within 60 days of receiving your request.
 The list provided will include disclosures made in the last six years unless you request a shorter time.
 The list will include the date of the disclosure, to whom PHI was disclosed (including their address, if known), a description of the information disclosed, and the reason for the disclosure.
-We will provide the list to you at no charge, but if you make more than one request in the same year, we will charge you $25 for each additional request and advise you in advance of that charge.
+We will provide the list to you at no charge, but if you make more than one request in the same year, we will charge you a reasonable cost base charge for each additional request and advise you in advance of that charge.